(In Alphabetical Order by Title)

 Millions of Americans become victims of financial crimes every year.
 This training will walk you through the accessible, victim-centered approaches at the heart of Taking Action: An Advocate’s Guide to Assisting Victims of Financial Fraud.
 Learn step-by-step strategies for addressing four major types of financial crime: Identity Theft, Investment Fraud, Mortgage and Lending Fraud, and Mass Marketing Scams.
 Attendees will receive a foundational background on these four major fraud types, and will learn about their role as advocates when they encounter victims dealing with financial crime.
 We will also discuss specific and concrete action steps that can be taken, along with a multitude of resources available to victims.

-The Intimate Partner Violence Intervention: Victim Centered
+The Intimate Partner Violence Intervention: Victim Safety and Accountability

 Intimate partner violence (IPV) constitutes nearly half of all murders of women in the United States.
 It ranks among the top calls for service to police and its community impact is devastating.
 Yet, traditional criminal justice responses have failed to address IPV appropriately, placing an enormous burden on victims and neglecting offender accountability.
 This workshop introduces a new approach.
 Designed by David Kennedy, the Intimate Partner Violence Intervention (IPVI) aims to alleviate serious victim harm; intervene early in cycles of victimization; and shift the burden of IPV from victims to the criminal justice system.
 Through a partnership of law enforcement, victim advocates, service providers, and community, IPVI addresses all offenders known to the criminal justice system, while enhancing outreach and support for victims.
 A pilot implementation in High Point, NC has shown dramatically reduced intimate partner homicides and victim injuries, fewer repeat calls for service, and positive victim response.
+This panel will focus on how IPV is informed by and observes both historical perspectives and best practices of victim advocacy, and how a focus on offender accountability supports victim safety.

 Understanding the Types of Elder Abuse and Resources for Responding